newrelic/newrelic-agent-control/README.md

 ## License

-New Relic super agent is licensed under the New Relic Pre-Release Software Notice.
+New Relic agent control is licensed under the New Relic Pre-Release Software Notice.

 It also uses source code from third-party libraries.
 You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.